artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 The METS.xml file is very long because it contains all of the information about your files as well as information about the processes and tools that acted on those original files.
-For more information about the contents and structure of the METS file, check out the `METS page on the Archivematica wiki`_.
+For more information about the contents and structure of the METS file, check out the :ref:`METS page <METS_schema>` in the metadata section.

 Review DIP
 ==========